William John Brennan: Death

-Cardinal George Pell wrote that "despite a dour public persona, Brennan was good company and a fine raconteur.
+Cardinal George Pell wrote in his obituary for Brennan that "despite a dour public persona, Brennan was good company and a fine raconteur.
 A formidable opponent, he was personally courteous, kind to his priests and universally respected by his brother bishops for his loyalty, competence and hard work for the conference, despite the fact that a majority disagreed with a good part of his theological views and proposed remedies.
 He knew that reform is never accomplished without division, incomprehension and sometimes bitter opposition.
 He confronted this courageously, without any melodrama, but it took a toll on his health".